UAS groups of the United States military

-The U.S. Department of Defense (DoD) employs Unmanned Aerial Systems (UAS) across all echelons to support tactical, operational, and strategic operations.
-The types of UAS that are used in these operations are categorized into "Groups" according to their size and capability.
-Previous to 2010, UAS were categorized into "Tiers" or "Classes" separately by each branch of the military.
-In order to promote a homogeneous categorization, the "group system" was developed.
+The U.S. Department of Defense (DoD) classifies unmanned aerial systems (UAS) into "Groups" according to their size and capability, a joint system that replaced the service branches' separate categorization schemes in 2011.

-DoD UAS Groups
+The "Group" system has five categories, whose capabilities increase with the number.

-The "Group" system has 5 categories, from 1 to 5, with each category increasing in capability.
+Earlier categorization schemes

-Tier System (Deprecated)
+Tier systems

-The previous (used circa 2004 - 2011) classification system, termed the "Tier System", was used by military planners to designate the various individual aircraft elements in an overall usage plan for integrated operations.
+From about 2004 to 2011, U.S. military planners used various "Tier systems" to designate the various elements in an overall plan for integrated operations.
 The Tiers do not refer to specific models of aircraft, but rather roles the aircraft would fill.
-The U.S. Air Force, U.S. Marine Corps, and U.S. Army each have their own tier system, and the systems are themselves not integrated.
+The U.S. Air Force, U.S. Marine Corps, and U.S. Army each have their own tier system.